-This position effectively and in a suitable manner supervises, coordinates and oversees day-to-day activities, through self or subordinate personnel, the activities of production by utilizing knowledge of production, process and methods, equipment capabilities and human resources.
-Ability to fill in for any positions that report to him or her.
+This position effectively and in a suitable manner supervises, coordinates and oversees day-to-day activities, through self or subordinate personnel, the activities within their shift by utilizing knowledge of production, process and methods, equipment capabilities and human resources.

 Essential Function/Duties and Responsibilities

 - Utilize leadership skills to initiate or suggest plans to motivate workers to achieve work goals.